 Big data refers to stores of data too large and complex to be managed by regular software.
 In the past, real estate developers had no way of accessing or analyzing these vast data sets.
-However, thanks to machine learning software and other modern tools, developers can now leverage big data to make better decisions.
+However, as Keyrenter Hampton Roads explains, thanks to machine learning software and other modern tools, developers can now leverage big data to make better decisions.

 According to McKinsey, developers are using massive sets of non-traditional data to help paint them a clear picture of where to develop properties.
 Big data pulls together granular, hyper-local pieces of data (the turnover rate of coffee shops in the area, the tone of online reviews of local businesses, etc.) to pinpoint up-and-coming areas with startling accuracy.